-3. Use Oracle Internet Directory tools, such as ldapmodify and bulkmodify, to add the orcluserV2 objectclass to existing user entries.
-This objectclass is required for

-- users to change their database passwords, and for kerberos authentication to the database. - 4.
+- 3. Use Oracle Internet Directory tools, such as ldapmodify and bulkmodify, to add the orcluserV2 objectclass to existing user entries.
+This objectclass is required for users to change their database passwords, and for kerberos authentication to the database. - 4.
 In a realm that contains both Oracle9i Database and Oracle Database 12c Release 1 (12.1), use a DAS-based tool in Oracle Internet Directory Release 9.0.4 to create and manage users.
 You can use either Oracle Internet Directory Self-Service Console or Enterprise Security Manager Console.
 Do not use Enterprise Security Manager or Enterprise Login Assistant from Oracle9i installations.

-D.2 Upgrading Oracle Database from Release 9.2.0.8 to Oracle Database 12c Release 2 (12.2)
+D.2 Upgrading Oracle Database from Release 9.2.0.8 to Oracle Database Release 18c Version 18.1

-For each Oracle9i Database (9.2.0.8) instance that you upgrade to Oracle Database 12c Release 2 (12.2), perform the following steps:
+For each Oracle9i Database (9.2.0.8) instance that you upgrade to Oracle Database release 18c, version 18.1, perform the following steps:

 - 1. Use Oracle Wallet Manager to disable automatic login for the database wallet. - 2.
 Copy the database distinguished name (DN) from the initialization parameter rdbms_server_dn to a file in a secure location. - 3.
-Upgrade the database to Oracle Database 12c Release 2 (12.2). - 4.
+Upgrade the database to Oracle Database release 18c, version 18.1. - 4.
 Depending on where your database admin directory is stored, move the database wallet either to \$ORACLE_BASE/admin/olddbuniquename/wallet or \$ORACLE_HOME/admin/olddbuniquename/wallet.
-Note that \$ORACLE_HOME is for the new Oracle Database 12c Release 2 (12.2).
+Note that \$ORACLE_HOME is for the new Oracle Database release 18c , version 18.1.
 You may have to create the wallet directory. - 5.
 Copy the old \$ORACLE_HOME/network/admin/ldap.ora file to the new \$ORACLE_HOME/ldap/admin/ldap.ora file.
 Alternatively, you can use Oracle Net Configuration Assistant to create a new ldap.ora file. - 6.
 Use the command-line utility, mkstore, to put the database DN (from the file in the previously created secure directory location) into the wallet by using the following syntax: